benmccary/ben-reading.github.io/_posts/2017-12-19-three-body-problem.markdown

 layout: post
 title:  Three Body Problem, Liu Cixin
 date:   2017-12-19 13:32:20 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: As I was reading, I constantly found myself asking, "is this a cultural thing, or just a convenient shorthand for the plot?"
+I still have no idea, but that was part of the fun for me. # Add post description (optional)
 img: post-2.jpg # Add image post (optional)
 tags: [scifi, Liu Cixin, Score 6]
 author: Ben McCary # Add name author (optional)